Online Course Materials:

 LL.M., 1982, New York University

-Jerry Borison is a nationally recognized professor who teaches, writes and consults in the areas of estate planning and IRS controversies.
+Jerry Borison is a nationally recognized professor who teaches, writes and consults in the areas of IRS controversies and estate planning.
 As the list of publications below reflects, he has, as they say, “written the book” in those areas.

-Professor Borison earned his JD from Gonzaga University and his BS in accounting from Temple University.
-He also holds an LLM (Masters in Law) in Taxation from New York University School of Law.
+Professor Borison holds an LLM (Masters in Law) in Taxation from New York University School of Law, having previously earned his JD from Gonzaga University and his BS in accounting from Temple University.
 Before entering law teaching in 1982, he practiced as a Certified Public Accountant (CPA) in Pennsylvania and as an attorney for IRS Chief Counsel’s office in San Francisco.
 He has been actively involved in the American Bar Association Section of Taxation and is a Fellow with the American College of Tax Counsel.
 Prof. Borison teaches in the College of Law and in the Graduate Tax Program.

 Co-author (with Profs.
-David Richardson and Steve Johnson) of “Federal Tax Procedure” (2nd Ed.
-2008, Lexis-Nexis), one of a dozen casebooks in the Lexis-Nexis Graduate Tax Series for use in graduate tax programs.
+Steve Johnson and Sam Ullman) of “Federal Tax Procedure” (3rd Ed.
+2016, Carolina Academic Press), one of a dozen casebooks in the Carolina Academic Press Graduate Tax Series for use in graduate tax programs.

 - Contemporary Trusts and Estates - An Experiential Approach, co-authored with Gary, S., Cahn, N., Monopoli, P., New York, NY: Aspen Casebook Series, Wolters Kluwer Law & Business (2nd Ed., 2014).